 When you want to upgrade your current water heater, it’s easy to get overwhelmed with different water heating systems, their various brands and models, usage of hot or cold water supply, storage hot water units and sizes; you have to take into account.
 What size hot water system do you need?

-It can be a little confusing for some people.
-This information can help break down some of the questions you need to ask or answer when deciding, such as how big your water heating system should be.
+Some people find this information a bit confusing.
+This information can help clarify some of the questions you need to ask or answer when deciding, such as how big your water heating system should be.

 What type of hot water service are you looking for?
-Storage tank or continuous flow hot water system (instant hot water system)?
+A storage tank or a continuous flow hot water system (instant hot water system)?
 Remember that instantaneous hot water only produces hot water when needed, and storage tanks store the hot water for you.
-You cannot use multiple hot water outlets simultaneously with a small continuous flow system.
+You cannot simultaneously use multiple hot water outlets with a small continuous flow system.

 Types of Hot Water Tanks

-There are different hot water systems, and these are the energy sources you can have on your property.
+You can have different hot water systems and energy sources on your property.

-• Gas — The gas storage water heating system uses a burner powered and heated by natural gas or LPG.
-Gas hot water units can heat their tanks at a faster rate.
+- Gas—The gas storage water heating system uses a burner powered by natural gas or LPG.
+Gas hot water units can heat their tanks faster.
 Gas hot water systems are becoming popular due to their energy-efficient and cost-saving features.

 Once you determine your available energy method, it is time to choose a water unit type.
 A water heater will come in two variations,

-• As the name implies, storage hot water- is stored inside the tank already heated to the appropriate temperature.
+- As the name implies, hot water is stored inside the tank and heated to the appropriate temperature.
 Most heaters use a storage tank.

-• Continuous flow hot water (Instantaneous) -The heating method for a continuous flow heater or instant water heater system differs from a storage tank as the water is only heated as needed.
-Continuous flow systems can be used with Solar, electrical and gas systems or heat pump water heaters.
+- Continuous flow hot water (Instantaneous) -The heating method for a continuous flow heater or instant water heater system differs from a storage tank, as the water is only heated as needed.
+Continuous flow systems can be used with Solar, electrical, gas, or heat pump water heaters.

 Once you have decided on the energy source and the heating method, you need to ask other points and questions to find the hot water system.
 This table illustrates the sizing for your electric, gas and solar hot heater systems or heat pump water heaters.